Sternisaea/gosend/README.md

 - To send multiple attachments you can either use multiple `-attachment`options or a `-attachment`option with comma separated files.
 - `-rootca`can be used when your mail server is using a self-signed certificate.
   - The X.509 certificate must be a PEM container file.
   - Use *Subject Alternative Name* (SAN) fields in your self-signed certificate.
+-  Normally the SMTP server creates a Message-ID for you.
+You can use `-message-id` when replying to an existing message to preserve the thread.

 ### Example